cryingpotat0/seamus/README.md

 - :check: Proper date picker
 - :check: Test integration with Astro blog
 - Jupyter Renderer integration
+    - The serialized contents should just be the data at the cell
 - Cannon integration
 - Add support for tags from a fixed list defined
 - Add media integration